lkesteloot/unsong/unsong.md

 “JEZUBOAD 4:33.”

-“I…There’s no Book of Jezuboad.”
+“I...
+There’s no Book of Jezuboad.”

 “YES THERE IS.”

 “No there isn’t.”

-“YES TH…UH OH.”
+“YES TH...
+UH OH.”

 Uriel stood very quietly for a moment.
 The streams of letters ceased flowing.
 Then, all of a sudden, he said a very un-angelic word.